dashpay/platform/packages/rs-sdk/README.md

 ## Implementing Fetch and FetchAny on new objects

 How to implement `Fetch` and `FetchAny` trait on new object types (`Object`).
-It's basically copy-paste and tewaking of existing implementation for another object type.
+It's basically copy-paste and tweaking of existing implementation for another object type.

 Definitions: